Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 And they get a dip in their back.

-Like the way you were sitting,
+And yeah, just because you're like the way you were sitting,

 Is that what you want, Dave?

-Do you want a chock crotch?
+Do you want chock crotch?

 Yes.

-Dave's got a choc crotch, everybody.
+Dave's got a chock crotch, everybody.

 That sounds pretty inappropriate.